 Vicinity trail map of the Mt Adams Wilderness including: Round the Mountain #9, Looking Glass Lake #9A, High Camp #10, Stagman Ridge #12, Muddy Meadows #13, Shorthorn #16, Divide Camp #112, Killen Creek Trail #113, High Line trail #114, and South Climb #183.

-The Trail follows a long ridge through timber, meadows and the burned area from the Cascade Creek Fire.
-It offering views of Avalanche and White Salmon Glaciers, and ends at the junction with the Pacific Crest National Scenic Trail on top of the ridge at 5,800'.
+This 4.1 mile trail follows a long ridge through timber, meadows and the burned area from the Cascade Creek Fire.
+It offering views of Avalanche and White Salmon Glaciers, and ends at the junction with the Pacific Crest National Scenic Trail.
 It touches Cascade Creek at a nice waterside spot for a picnic.

 At a Glance

-Free self-issue Wilderness Permit Required.
-Permit available at trailhead.
+Wilderness Permit Required.
+Free self-issued permit available at trailhead.

-From Trout Lake, Washington travel east down the hill on Highway 141 to the V intersection with Mt.
-Adams Road at the gas station.
-Turn left on to Mt.
-Adams Road and continue to the fork in the road.
-Fork to the left following the signs for Randle on to Forest Road 23.
+From Trout Lake, Washington take Mt.
+Adams Road north at the gas station and continue for a few miles to the fork in the road.
+Fork to the left on Forest Road 23 following the signs for Randle, WA.
 Stay on Forest Road 23 to the intersection with Forest Road 8031 about 10 miles from the gas station.
 Turn right on to Forest Road 8031 cross the bridge and turn left on to Spur Road 070 at the sign for the trail.
 Continue north on Spur 070 about 3 miles, turn right on to Spur Road 120 at the well used intersection and continue to trailhead.

 Lake and Pond Fishing